Operating since 1928 in Winnipeg, Canada

 Through the development of proprietary flame-resistant and close relationships with professionals working in the electrical utility industry, MWG Apparel has built the world's most comprehensive collection of arc-rated safety apparel.
 Each unique piece has been developed and designed with the mission to keep workers safe and comfortable, creating safe and inclusive workplaces.

 MWG ensures that all fabrics, components and design specifications included in the manufacture of our garments meet the required personal protective equipment (PPE) standards.
 These standards can be very involved and difficult to interpret - especially if you require multiple standards in your clothing (electric arc, flash fire and high visibility standards).
 Our safety experts and safety-focused design team are able to respond to your specific design needs and to provide garments that comply with the safety standards while keeping you warm and comfortable.

 MWG personnel actively participate on many of the safety committees and boards.
 Additionally our PPE conforms to the standards below as required.

 Electric Arc Flash:

-MWG Apparel Corp. is CGSB certified to the above standards and can proudly display the CGSB label in our clothing.
-In comparison, other garment manufacturers state that their clothing “Meet the performance requirements of CAN/CGSB 155.20-2000 and CAN/CGSB 155.22-2014.”
+MWG Apparel Corp. is CGSB certified to the above standard and can proudly display the CGSB label in our clothing.
+In comparison, other garment manufacturers state that their clothing “Meet the performance requirements of CAN/CGSB 155.22-2014.”
 There has been no verification of this claim and the only person declaring that the garment meets the standard is the company sewing the label into the garment, with NO third party verification.
 These other garment manufacturers merely rely on the fact that fabric mills test their fabric in accordance with the CGSB criteria and then leave it to you the purchaser and wearer of protective clothing to decide if the garment meets the standard or not.